firebase/quickstart-cpp/functions/testapp/readme.md

 Known issues
 ------------

-  - Due to the way Firebase Realtime Database interacts with JSON, it is possible that if you set a location to an integral value using a firebase::Variant of type Int64, you may get back a firebase::Variant of type Double when later retrieving the data from the database.
+  - Due to the way Firebase Cloud Functions interacts with JSON, it is possible that if you set a location to an integral value using a firebase::Variant of type Int64, you may get back a firebase::Variant of type Double when later retrieving the data from the database.
 Be sure to